-\textbf{Noise Modeling Methods:} Different from the prior based methods, noise modeling methods concentrated on the likelihood (fidelity) term of MAP framework.
-In fact, the widely used $L_1$ and $L_2$ loss functions implicitly represent the i.i.d.
-Gaussian and Laplacian assumptions on image noise, respectively, which largely under-estimate the complexity of real noise.
-Based on such understanding, Meng \textit{et al.} \cite{meng2013robust} proposed MoG noise modeling method under the low-rankness framework due to the universal approximated capacity of MoG for any continuous distribution.
+\textbf{Noise Modeling Methods.} Different from the prior modeling methods, noise modeling methods focus on the likelihood (fidelity) term of the MAP framework.
+In fact, the widely used $L_1$ or $L_2$ loss functions implicitly make the i.i.d.
+Gaussian or Laplacian assumptions on image noise, which often underestimates the complexity of real noise.
+Based on this observation, Meng \textit{et al.} \cite{meng2013robust} proposed the MoG noise modeling method under the low-rankness framework.
 Furthermore, Zhu \textit{et al.}~\cite{zhu2016noise,zhu2016blind} and Yue \textit{et al.}~\cite{yue2018hyperspectral,yue2019robust} both introduced the non-parametric Dirichlet Process into MoG to increase its flexibility, leading to the adaptive adjustment for the component number of MoG.

-Recently, the generative adversial network (GAN)~\cite{goodfellow2014generative} provides a powerful tool to approximate one complex distribution with the aid of DNN.
-Inspired by GAN, some works~\cite{chen2018image,ledig2017photo,wang2018esrgan,kupyn2018deblurgan} attempted to fit the noises contained in real images using DNN based on the adversial training mechanism in IR tasks.
-Typically, Kim \textit{et al.}~\cite{kim2019grdn} trained a noise generator conditioned on some camera settings, including ISO level, shutter speed and smartphone code.
-More recently, Yue \textit{et al.}~\cite{yue2020dual} proposed a dual adversial loss to implement the noise removal and noise generation tasks in one unique Bayesian framework.